zach-is-my-name/GoalZappEthereum/README.md

 * More tokens in circulation = higher token price

-  * (*Interestingly Side-Note:* price is calculated dynamically. e.g.  A single transaction to purchase 10 tokens costs a higher $ amount / per token, than a single transaction to purchase 5 tokens, because the purchase its self is augmenting supply and affecting the price paid)
+  * (*Interesting Side-Note:* price is calculated dynamically. e.g.  A single transaction to purchase 10 tokens costs a higher $ amount / per token, than a single transaction to purchase 5 tokens, because the purchase its self is augmenting supply and affecting the price paid)

 * Selling a token: